Andrés Chocho: Career

 Chocho was disqualified at the 2010 South American Cup, but managed 31st at the 2010 IAAF World Race Walking Cup.
 He debuted over the 50 km walk distance that October and set a time of 3:54:42 hours in Congers, New York.
 The 2011 season saw Chocho reach new heights in his career.
 He began with a win at the national championships, but failed to finish at the 2011 Pan American Race Walking Cup.
 He rebounded with a near-personal best of 1:22:18 hours to take eighth at Rio Maior's Grande Premio Internacional en Marcha Atletica.
 That June he broke the South American record for the 20,000 m walk at the 2011 South American Championships in Athletics, winning the gold medal in a time of 1:20:23.8 hours.
 He followed this with a bronze medal performance at the 2011 Summer Universiade.

 Making his championship debut over the distance, Chocho proved himself more adept at the longer distance and took eleventh place at the 2011 World Championships in Athletics with a South American record time of 3:49:32 hours.
 He ended the year at the 2011 Pan American Games, but was disqualified in the 50 km walk event.
 He competed at the 2012 Summer Olympics but was disqualified just beyond an hour into the 50 km race having been shown three red cards.

 In 2019, he competed in the men's 20 kilometres walk at the 2019 World Athletics Championships held in Doha, Qatar.
 He finished in 18th place.
 He also competed in the men's 50 kilometres walk.
 He did not finish his race.

 Chocho represented Ecuador in the men's 50 kilometres walk at the 2020 Summer Olympics, finishing 19th with a season best.

 Personal life

 Andres Chocho is the son of the olympic trainer, Luis Chocho (born 1957 in Cuenca Ecuador, died February 17, 2021, due to the complications for the COVID-19 disease to the age of 64 years old).

-He is married to a Brazilian race walker, Érica de Sena.
+He is married to a Brazilian race walker, Érica de Sena, who he also coaches.
+Their son was born in 2022.